Don’t Let the Pandemic Ruin Your Easter Fun—Here’s How You Can Still Celebrate

 If you typically go out for Easter brunch or dinner—or head to Grandma’s for her Easter specialties—don’t take it upon yourself to cook a multi-course meal.
 If you’re still being cautious, you want your groceries to last as long as possible, and taking a trip to the grocery store just to pick up extra eggs and potatoes for your Easter spread isn’t worth the risk.

 Instead, consider supporting local businesses.
 Call around to see which restaurants are open on Easter Sunday and if those restaurants are offering a to-go or delivery special for Easter meals.
 (Chances are, at least one place is.)
 Place your order a few days in advance so the restaurant is prepared and get ready to enjoy your meal with minimal prep or stress on your part.

 A bunny hop race or Easter egg toss may not be possible this year if you don’t have the supplies, numbers, or space (or all three).
 Focus on games—beyond the egg hunt—your family can play together, such as guess the number of jelly beans or Easter egg basketball, even if you only have one or two kids in the family.

 For older kids, consider giving your favorite family games an Easter spin: Play Scrabble with all Easter- or spring-themed words, for example.

 If your Easter celebration includes a religious component, think carefully about attending church services.
-Many states, counties, and cities have banned all group gatherings, but WalletHub’s survey says 56 percent of people who attended Easter services last year would attend this year if services were held.
-Even if your church does still hold a service—some are skirting federal recommendations to do so—consider if attending is the safest option for you and your family (and others attending).
+Many states, counties, and cities still have limits on gatherings, and many congregations have adopted their own restrictions to keep their members safe.
+If your church does hold a service, consider if attending is the safest option for you and your family (and others attending).